jordannholmes/FinalProject/README.md

 1) Reads the input file of the OriginalData.txt provided by Github.

-2) Recognizes and removes single semicolons, double semicolons, blank spaces, and presence of "N/A".
-However, for the purposes of this project and after running RStudio analysis, it has been decided that we will keep lines with ;; and NA in order to find more Genus and Species combinations within our original dataset to be anaylyzed.
+2) Recognizes and removes single semicolons, double semicolons, blank spaces, and presence of "N/A" from OriginalData.txt.
+However, for the purposes of this project and after running RStudio analysis, it has been decided that we will keep lines with ;; and NA in order to find more Genus and Species within our original dataset to be anaylyzed.

-3) Creates a table of user-specified relevant ecological information for each unique genus and species combination.
+3) Creates a table of user-specified relevant ecological information for each unique genus and species.

-4) RStudio provides further information of each specific genus and species combination from the databases with the TR8 package.
+4) RStudio provides further information of each specific genus and species from the databases with the TR8 package.

 # Install TR8
 ``` {r}